persys-ai/persys-server/README.md

 Refer to the [main](https://github.com/persys-ai/persys) repo for contributions and other instructions.

+This README is a work in progress, more instructions to come.

 ## Environment Setup

 1. Copy the example environment file to create your local configuration: